-But none of that made up for what happened on this trip.
+But none of that made up for what happened on my most recent trip.

 We booked an apartment in Vienna for five nights.
-It was rated three stars, with a perfect 10 from a single reviewer.
+Booking.com rated it three stars, with a perfect 10 from a single reviewer.
 The photos looked clean and inviting.
-The location was great.
+The location was good.

 Here’s how it all unfolded—and why, after a decade of loyalty, I think it’s time for me and Booking.com to part ways.